Pdshende/Object_detection_using_Tensorflow_API/README.md

 The training routine periodically saves checkpoints about every five minutes.
 You can terminate the training by pressing Ctrl+C while in the command prompt window.
 I typically wait until just after a checkpoint has been saved to terminate the training.
 You can terminate training and start it later, and it will restart from the last saved checkpoint.
 The checkpoint at the highest number of steps will be used to generate the frozen inference graph.

 ### 7. Export Inference Graph
 Now that training is complete, the last step is to generate the frozen inference graph (.pb file).
-From the \object_detection folder, issue the following command, where âXXXXâ in âmodel.ckpt-XXXXâ should be replaced with the highest-numbered .ckpt file in the training folder:
+From the \object_detection folder, issue the following command, where XXXX in model.ckpt-XXXX should be replaced with the highest-numbered .ckpt file in the training folder:
 ```
 python export_inference_graph.py --input_type image_tensor --pipeline_config_path training/faster_rcnn_inception_v2_pets.config --trained_checkpoint_prefix training/model.ckpt-XXXX --output_directory inference_graph
 ```
 This creates a frozen_inference_graph.pb file in the \object_detection\inference_graph folder.
 The .pb file contains the object detection classifier.

 ### 8. Use Your Newly Trained Object Detection Classifier!
 The object detection classifier is all ready to go!
-Iâve written Python scripts to test it out on an image, video, or webcam feed.
+I've written Python scripts to test it out on an image, video, or webcam feed.

 Before running the Python scripts, you need to modify the NUM_CLASSES variable in the script to equal the number of classes you want to detect.
 (For my Pinochle Card Detector, there are six cards I want to detect, so NUM_CLASSES = 6.)

 To test your object detector, move a picture of the object or objects into the \object_detection folder, and change the IMAGE_NAME variable in the Object_detection_image.py to match the file name of the picture.
 Alternatively, you can use a video of the objects (using Object_detection_video.py), or just plug in a USB webcam and point it at the objects (using Object_detection_webcam.py).

-To run any of the scripts, type âidleâ in the Anaconda Command Prompt (with the âtensorflow1â virtual environment activated) and press ENTER.
+To run any of the scripts, type idle in the Anaconda Command Prompt (with the tensorflow1 virtual environment activated) and press ENTER.
 This will open IDLE, and from there, you can open any of the scripts and run them.

-If everything is working properly, the object detector will initialize for about 10 seconds and then display a window showing any objects itâs detected in the image!
+If everything is working properly, the object detector will initialize for about 10 seconds and then display a window showing any objects it's detected in the image!

 <p align="center">
   <img src="doc/detector2.jpg">